 NEGOTIATING WITH AN UNQUALIFIED BUYER

 It's reasonable to expect a Buyer to include a pre-approval letter from a mortgage lender or proof of funds for a Cash purchase when making an offer on your home.
 A Realtor will ensure that any offer for your home comes from a fully qualified buyer.
 However, sometimes a Buyer's financing does fall apart in the late stages of a transaction.

 Please review my SELLING GUIDE for more information about preparing your home for sale.
-Also review The Law of Real Estate Agency Pamphlet which outlines your legal rights when dealing with a Real Estate Brokerage Firm or Realtor.
+Also review REAL ESTATE BROKERAGE IN WASHINGTON PAMPHLET which outlines your legal rights when dealing with a Real Estate Brokerage Firm or Realtor.

 "Even if you avoid these mistakes, your house may still sit on the market for longer than you expect, especially in a slowing market.
 However, recognizing and addressing these pitfalls should get the results you want more quickly."